TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 HTML and CSS are like Russian dolls.
 HTML describes the number and the order of dolls.
 CSS defines a doll style like the color of its decorative paintings.

-HyperText Markup Language or HTML specifies the structure of a web page.
-Most elements are wrapped between an opening tag and a closing tag made of brackets.
+HyperText Markup Language or HTML is used to create the content and the structure of a page.
+Syntactically, HTML markups wrap most elements between tags made of brackets.

-Cascading Style Sheets or CSS control the look of a web page in a browser.
+Cascading Style Sheets or CSS determines the look and feel of a page in a browser.
 CSS let you style HTML and XML, which is the language used for SVG.
-CSS syntax consists of a selector to target the element to style and a property with its value to define the element’s style.
+CSS syntax consists of a selector to target the element to style and a property with its value to define the style.

 You can insert CSS code at two different places to style an SVG, either inside the SVG tags, either in an external file.
-When inside the SVG tags, styles can be on the SVG element or within **style** tags.
+When inside the SVG tags, styles can be on the SVG element itself or within **style** tags.
 In the following snippet, CSS styles are contained within the SVG, and within **style** tags.

 ```html
 <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 300">